godotengine/godot-docs/classes/class_websocketmultiplayerpeer.rst

 - **peer_packet** **(** :ref:`int<class_int>` peer_source **)**

 Emitted when a packet is received from a peer.

-Note: this signal is only emitted when the client or server is configured to use Godot multiplayer API.
+**Note:** This signal is only emitted when the client or server is configured to use Godot multiplayer API.

 Description
 -----------